 I want to book a table, how can I do this? >

-You do not need a booking to eat at Wahaca, we keep most tables unreserved in the evenings so anyone can drop in.
+You do not need a booking to eat at Wahaca, we always keep some tables unreserved so anyone can drop in.
 We operate fast moving wait lists if things get busy.
 You can add your name at the host stand and grab a drink & some nibbles at the bar – we’ll give you a nifty little buzzer which will do all sorts of exciting flashing and buzzing when your table is ready.

 I want to book a drinks area or party in one of Wahaca’s bars, how do I do this? >

 ¡Ay, fiesta!
-If you’re after a standing party and a little more space, make an enquiry direct to one our London bars in Soho, Charlotte Street, Canary Wharf or our Rooftop bar in Liverpool, all available for group bookings and private hire.
+If you’re after a standing party and a little more space, make an enquiry direct to one our London bars in Soho, Charlotte Street, Canary Wharf or our Rooftop bar in Liverpool, Atrium bar in Manchester or Rojito bar in Cardiff, all available for group bookings and private hire.

 If you have questions or need advice on where would suit your group, email us.